 My personal search is guided by Scripture, reason, and principles we can glean from the on-going exploration of God’s creative work.
 To leave out this ever-expanding source of “General Revelation” is to doom Christian theology to the dustbins of history.
 When we discover something about the cosmos, something that profoundly impacts theology, and when the discovery is confirmed again and again by science, we must be prepared to adjust our understandings of Scriptural truths where those understandings have been errant.
 History yields abundant testimony: the church has been painfully slow in learning this lesson.

-post on Theodicy, I addressed the need to adjust traditional theology in light of entropy’s timeline.
+Earlier in this series, in this post on Theodicy, I addressed the need to adjust traditional theology in light of entropy’s timeline.
 There I noted that entropy (which is the driving force of the cosmos, a force of degradation, decay, and death) has been functioning since the very dawn of creation.
 It is not the result of the Fall, as theologians have long held.
 Decay, disease, and death predate the Fall of man by billions of years!
 God created the universe to be entropic from the very start.

-“Why?”
+In that earlier discussion, I suggested that the creation of the cosmos must have been a divine response to evil.
+If God created the cosmos with built in concessions, characteristics such as death and decay, from which he planned later to deliver his cosmos, we must ask, “Why?”
 I have suggested that when evil arose in God’s presence, he was confronted with a formidable challenge.
 The annihilation of evil is the overriding purpose of the cosmos.
 The destruction of evil is apparently no simple task, but one that required a 13.7 billion year process and a vast entropic universe to accomplish; and that it would involve untold suffering.
 In this suffering, God himself leads the way; but he also calls upon creation, including man, to suffer with him (see Romans 8:19-24).

 Enter the processes of evolution.
 Viewed in the light of a cosmic battle that has raged for billions of years, the processes which at first seem heartless and cruel can be seen in a different light.
 They are necessary.
 We live in a cosmos in which the forces evil have been granted freedom and dominion.
 These forces are arrayed against everything good, including life itself.
 And the death principle wielded by the forces of evil (Hebrews 2:14) has had much success in its endeavor to destroy life.
 For every living species alive today, one hundred or so have become extinct.
 And yet, here we are.
 Living beings, capable of faith, capable of relationship with the Creator.